 Pay More Attention

 The human brain is all about heuristics: the “mental shortcuts” we all use to deal with problems and choices more easily.
-But there is a twist: the human brain far too quickly jumps to conclusions about which heuristic to apply.
+The problem is this: the human brain far too quickly jumps to conclusions about which heuristic to apply.
 That’s why optical illusions work so well, and why you so often ignore what would seem to be obvious elements of a situation.

 The better approach is to consciously pay more attention to what’s going on around you.
 Focus more closely on details.
 Think about meaning and motivation — your own as well as other people’s.
 Stop now and then to smell the roses.

 You’ll not only make fewer mistakes and miss fewer opportunities, you’ll get more satisfaction from your work and your life.

 The world is an amazing place, and it contains much to learn and enjoy.
 But if you’re not curious enough, you’ll miss a great deal of it.
 A lot of people will tell you to think outside the box, but I’m here to tell you to experience outside the box, as well.